Extracurricular activities at Padworth

 Padworth students are encouraged to participate in extracurricular activities to give an important balance to their academic study and to enable them to get the most out of school life.
 Activities take place at lunchtimes, after school and at weekends and are organised both by our own Academic and House Staff and outside Instructors to cater for different tastes and talents.

-A wide choice of activities is on offer – including basketball, football, drama, keep-fit, singing, gym, Economics and Philosophy clubs as well as a Debating Society and a full programme of Saturday excursions as well as special interest trips to the theatre, museums and art galleries, paintballing centre.
+A wide choice of activities is on offer – including basketball, football, zumba, singing, gym, Economics and Philosophy clubs as well as a Debating Club and a full programme of Saturday excursions as well as special interest trips to the theatre, museums and art galleries, paintballing centre.

 |Weekly Activity Programme (please note that this programme is subject to change)|